Venkat2811/aibrix/benchmarks/scenarios/gateway/vtc-basic-routing/README.md

 - `output_token_limit`: Maximum output token length
 - `duration_ms`: Duration of the benchmark in milliseconds
 - `target_qps`: Target queries per second
+- `prompt_type`: Set to "sharegpt" for real-world data or "synthetic_multiturn" for synthetic data

 User distribution is defined in the `add_user_categories` function in `run_benchmark.py`.
 The default distribution is: